-'Cuvée Julia' sees its 2nd vintage in 2016.
+'Cuvée Julia' sees its second vintage in 2016.
 Named after Anthony's first daughter who was born the same year of Thévenet's first release from the famed Cote du Py.

-Elevated at 260m on crumbling granite and schist soils, Gamay is again picked as bunches for carbonic maceration of 20 days in concrete vats, here it completes full natural malolactic fermentation.
+Elevated at 260m on crumbling granite and schist soils, Gamay is again picked as bunches for carbonic maceration of 20 days in concrete vats.
+Here it completes full natural malolactic fermentation.

-About Anthony Thévenet
+About Anthony Thévenet -

-Alongside the likes of Justin Dutraive, Pierre Cotton, Yann Bertrand, Jules Metras and Keke Descombes; Anthony Thévenet forms part of the young new guard of vigneron, defending the purity of Cru Beaujolais.
+Alongside the likes of Justin Dutraive, Pierre Cotton, Yann Bertrand, Jules Metras and Keke Descombes, Anthony Thévenet forms part of the young new guard of vigneron, defending the purity of Cru Beaujolais.

-Neighbour to Domaine Lapierre and Jean Foillard in Villié-Morgon, Anthony Thévenet stands proud amongst the 40-153 year old vines he inherited from his late grandfather in 2010 in the small town of Douby.
+Neighbouring Domaine Lapierre and Jean Foillard in Villié-Morgon, Anthony Thévenet stands proud amongst the 40-153 year old vines he inherited from his late grandfather in 2010 in the small town of Douby.

 That same year he began working alongside Jean Foillard & George Descombes in the vineyard and in the cellar as their apprentice.
-While Thévenet released his first vintage in 2013, he has honed his skills and passion for vin naturel for almost 7 years in the presence and guidance of Decombes and Foillard...
+While Thévenet released his first vintage in 2013, he has honed his skills and passion for vin naturel for almost 7 years in the presence and guidance of Decombes and Foillard.

-By the end of September whilst temperatures rose, it was clear that 2016 would be a classic vintage, producing wines with good depth, healthy acidity levels and noteworthy balance.
+By the end of September, whilst temperatures rose, it was clear that 2016 would be a classic vintage, producing wines with good depth, healthy acidity levels and noteworthy balance.
 The problem, of course, is that in many instances there simply wouldn’t be much of them.